labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/introduction.md

 # 🔄 Directional Automated Liquidity Explained

-**Dive deep into the innovative D-AMM technology that powers Canopy's unique liquidity solutions.**
+**Dive deep into the innovative Directional Liquidity technology that powers Canopy's unique liquidity solutions.**

 ---

 ## 🌟 **What You'll Learn**

-- **Understanding D-AMM**: Grasp the fundamentals of Directional Automated Market Makers.
+- **Understanding Directional Liquidity**: Grasp the fundamentals of Directional Liquidity.
-- **How Solo D-AMM Works**: Explore the mechanics behind single-token liquidity provision.
+- **How Directional Liquidity Works**: Explore the mechanics behind single-token liquidity provision.
-- **Ecosystem Impact**: See how D-AMM strengthens the DeFi landscape.
+- **Ecosystem Impact**: See how Directional Liquidity strengthens the DeFi landscape.
-- **Strategy Analysis**: Review the benefits and considerations of using D-AMM.
+- **Strategy Analysis**: Review the benefits and considerations of using Directional Liquidity.

 ---